terrancehah/ShareSaji/README.md

-# ShareSaji 🍽️
+# MalaChilli 🍽️

 **Customer Engagement & Loyalty Platform**

-ShareSaji is a web-based platform that helps restaurants increase customer engagement through a referral-based reward system.
+MalaChilli is a web-based platform that helps restaurants increase customer engagement through a referral-based reward system.
 Customers can earn and redeem rewards while restaurants gain insights into their promotion effectiveness.

 ---